Wilderness First Responder Overview

 Wilderness Medicine Training Center

-The American Alpine Institute has partnered with the Wilderness Medicine Training Center (WMTC) to offer these courses.
+The American Alpine Institute has also partnered with the Wilderness Medicine Training Center (WMTC) to offer these courses.
 The WMTC was founded in 1997 by Paul Nicolazzo and incorporated in 2008 in Washington State.
 With over 35 years experience leading trips and training staff in challenging environments, Paul started WMTC because he believed there was a better way to effectively educate people in wilderness skills, rescue, and medicine.
 Under Paul's guidance WMTC instructors have honed their instructional techniques while keeping up with cutting edge wilderness medicine.
 WMTC instructors are considered to be some of the best outdoor emergency care instructors in the world.

-Wilderness First Responder Curriculum The AAI/WMTC Wilderness First Responder course is an 80-hour program that was designed to provide outdoor educators and active outdoor practitioners with the skills they need to deal with a wide array of medical issues and traumatic injuries in the backcountry.
+Wilderness First Responder Curriculum The Wilderness First Responder course is an 80-hour program that was designed to provide outdoor educators and active outdoor practitioners with the skills they need to deal with a wide array of medical issues and traumatic injuries in the backcountry.
 Curriculum includes, but is not limited to, the following:

 Students tending a scalp laceration and concussion..